arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 ## Overview

-The remoteproc-runtime is an OCI-compliant container runtime designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
+The Remoteproc Runtime is an OCI-compliant container runtime designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
 While it implements the core OCI runtime operations, it differs significantly from traditional container runtimes in several fundamental ways.

 ## Purpose and Context

-Unlike standard OCI runtimes (runc, crun, kata) that execute processes within isolated environments on the same machine, remoteproc-runtime deploys firmware to separate physical processors.
+Unlike standard OCI runtimes (runc, crun, kata) that execute processes within isolated environments on the same machine, Remoteproc Runtime deploys firmware to separate physical processors.
 These auxiliary processors (Cortex-M cores, DSPs, etc.) handle real-time tasks, ambient workloads, or specialized processing alongside a main Linux-capable CPU.

 ## Compliance Summary